kckennylau/Pyramid/README.md

 - `r`: Removes stored inputs made by `?`.

 `o`, `a` and `r` have to be in the first line of the applied stack to work.

+To launch Pyramid code, you have to paste the code into file.pmd (you can edit .pmd files using something like Notepad).
+You also need:
+- Python (I'm fairly sure either version is fine)
+- `colorama` (do `pip install colorama` on Windows or `python -m pip install colorama` on Bash).

+TODO:
+- Make custom file names a "thing"